 The goal of creating roles for Native American characters in Colonial Williamsburg was to expand the perspective of visitors coming to see a 1770's town famed for its colonial Virginia history, so people left knowing that:9

 Oconostota portrayal at Colonial Williamsburg

 Names of places and products associated with racial stereotypes of Native Americans were modified after the murder of George Floyd in May 2020.
 Both businesses and government agencies took action.

 In 2020, the Secretary of the Department of the Interior issued an order that declared "squaw" to be a derogatory term (referencing prostitute).
-The Federal government started renaming over 600 places using "squaw" in the Geographical Names Information Systems.
-None were in Virginia, but the term was used for street names in multiple places.10
+By 2022, the Federal government renamed over 600 places using "squaw" in the Geographical Names Information Systems.
+None were in Virginia, but the term continued to be used in Virginia for street names in multiple places.10

 Old Squaw Lane in Gloucester County was next to the historic Rosewell plantation house

 Source: ESRI, ArcGIS Online

 The Redskins football team renamed itself in July 2020 as the Washington Football Team, before adopting a permanent new name of "Commanders" in February 2022.
 The Swedish company which sold Red Man chewing tobacco, with its North American headquarters in Richmond, switched the brand name to America's Best in 2022.11